Belliss and Morcom: History

 In 1891, chief draughtsman Albert Charles Pain used a valveless oil pump and pressure to create forced lubrication.
 It put a constant film of oil on the bearings, reducing wear and increasing performance and reliability.
 In 1891, the engine was shown in the Science Museum, London.

 In 1893, G.E.
 Belliss and Co incorporated as a private limited company.
 In 1899, after opening a new factory in Icknield Square, the company changed its name to Belliss and Morcom, and issued further shares.
 Customers during this period included engines for the electricity supply plants for the cities of Bury St Edmunds, Gloucester and Port Dundas for Glasgow Corporation Tramways.
 The expansion required the building of another new factory at Rotten Park Street.

 In 1907, the company built one experimental double-decker bus for the London General Omnibus Co.
 By the start of World War I, the company was producing a standard range of 10 bhp to 3000 bhp, which could be deployed for lighting, electrical power and rotational power for mills.
 The company was also producing: condensing plants; air compressors; fan engines; pumping engines; paraffin engines.

 Having produced internal combustion diesel engines during the war, the company developed and launched its range in 1919, which continued in production until the mid-1930s.
 These were again deployed in power generation.
 In 1922, the company were commissioned to install six ex-Imperial German Navy submarine diesel generators into the corporation power station in London Road, Southend-on-Sea.

-Post World War II, the company bought the bombed-out and derelict former works of James Archdale and Co. and brought into operation a new steel shop.

 Merger

 The late-1960s changed the company a great deal.
 In 1966, the receiver of Crossley Brothers sold the Crossley-Premier Engines and Furnival and Co businesses to Belliss and Morcom.
 In 1968, the company agreed on a merger with W.H.
 Allen, Sons and Co.
 The new Amalgamated Power Engineering was owned 60% by Allen's and 40% by B&M shareholders.

 In 1981 Amalgamated Power Engineering was acquired by Northern Engineering Industries plc, based in Gosforth, Newcastle upon Tyne.
-NEI shut most of the old central Birmingham factories, consolidated the products around compressors, and moved the company to Redditch.
 NEI itself was then acquired by Rolls-Royce plc in 1989.

 Present

-Acquired from Rolls-Royce by Powell Duffryn, the company was merged with Hamworthy and headquartered for a period in Gloucester.
+Belliss and Morcom was acquired from Rolls-Royce by Powell Duffryn, and the company was merged with Hamworthy.
+This merger later resulted in the amalgamation of manufacturing in Gloucester and the final cessation of Belliss and Morcom as a Birmingham manufacturing company.

-In 2001, NYSE-listed Gardner Denver agreed to acquire Hamworth Belliss and Morcom, which was immediately renamed Belliss and Morcom, headquartered again in Redditch.
+In 2001, NYSE-listed Gardner Denver acquired the Hamworthy businesses, including Belliss and Morcom, from Powell Duffryn.
+Belliss and Morcom remained in Gloucester until around 2010 when the acquisition by Gardner Denver of CompAir Compressors led to a consolidation of the two businesses at the CompAir site in Redditch.

 Today the company manufactures, supplies and services oil-free reciprocating compressors, with a specialist division focusing on recycled PET plastic moulding.